 The field of single-cell biology has blossomed over the past five years and added a robust set of experimental and computational tools to a biologist’s toolbox.
 Researchers can now measure the expression of every gene in the human genome in any cell in the human body.
 These measurements provide an extraordinary view into what makes an individual cell unique and how it functions in health, infection, and disease.

 However, scientists and clinicians still struggle to access the single-cell datasets they need and use them to make new discoveries.
 The quickly moving global health crisis accentuated the problem.

-The single-cell community responded to these needs with new resources, including cellxgene (pronounced “cell by gene”), a data publishing and exploration platform for single-cell biology.
-Developed by the Chan Zuckerberg Initiative (CZI) Science Technology group, cellxgene makes it easier for researchers without computational training to find and analyze single-cell data in common formats.
+The single-cell community responded to these needs with new resources, including Chan Zuckerberg CELL by GENE (CZ CELLxGENE), a data publishing and exploration platform for single-cell biology.
+Developed by the Chan Zuckerberg Initiative (CZI) Science Technology group, CZ CELLxGENE makes it easier for researchers without computational training to find and analyze single-cell data in common formats.

 Visualizing the cells most vulnerable to COVID-19

 Early in the pandemic, researchers at Human Cell Atlas (HCA), a global community whose mission is to create an open, shareable reference atlas of every cell in the human body, realized they could leverage their data to decipher the biology of COVID-19.
 For example, lung tissue data that could help them understand gas exchange at the single-cell level could also reveal the cells most susceptible to attack by the COVID-19 virus.